DanJSG/react-ts/README.md

 * Bootstrap

 ## The **`useAuth()`** Hook
-The `useAuth()` hook returns a global authentication context containing:
+The `useAuth()` hook returns a global authentication context object containing:

 * **`authenticated`**: `true` if authenticated, `false` if not, and `undefined` during the loading state
 * **`login()`**: function which redirects to the OAuth2 provider server logging in to an account